slowernews/wisdom-tldr/chapters/0_intro.md

 > *"Action may not always bring happiness, but there is no happiness without action."
 -- Benjamin Disraeli [1804]*

+> *"The fact that a believer is happier than skeptic is no more than the fact that a drunken man is happier than a sober one.
+The happiness of credulity is a cheap and dangerous quality."
+-- George Bernard Shaw [1856]*

 > *"Happiness is not a goal, it’s a byproduct."
 -- Eleanor Roosevelt [1884]*